HOW THE ART OF HOSTING NETWORK BEGAN

 DISTINCTIONS, HIERARCHY OR COHERENCE?

-It is good to remember that we are a real network, and as Heinz Pagels says in his book, The Dreams of Reason: "A network has no 'top' or 'bottom'.
+It is good to remember that we are a real network, a self-organising network, and as Heinz Pagels says in his book, The Dreams of Reason: "A network has no 'top' or 'bottom'.
 Rather, it has a plurality of connections that increase the possible interactions between components of the network.
 There is no central executive authority that oversees the system." and this is really as it is and has been so far.

 One of the questions the steward circle is holding is: What is the minimal structure needed to keep coherence and quality within the network?
 We don't have an answer to that, we are in conversations around it and there is no board who will decide...